 The theories and practices of learning.
 Paulo Freire’s influential text Pedagogy of the Oppressed (first published in English in 1970) argues that educational practices need to engage critically with race and class political contexts rather than reproduce hierarchies of knowledge and unidirectional flows of learning.
 Jacques Ranciere’s The Ignorant Schoolmaster (1991) offers a narrative of educational practices that engage with these flows of knowledge as practices of power.
 We are interested in collectively working on how we might propose to learn from each other, rather than establishing a canonical syllabus that we dutifully have to follow.
 Which means that this glossary is temporary and provisional and will need revising and rewriting.

-Episode Seven: Ayesha Hameed and Sara Garzón
+Episode 7: Ayesha Hameed and Sara Garzón

-Episode Ten: Helle Siljeholm and Simone Kenyon
+Episode 10: Helle Siljeholm and Simone Kenyon

-Episode Four: Leo Boix and Pablo Bronstein
+Episode 4: Leo Boix and Pablo Bronstein

-Episode Eight: Asad Raza and Moriah Evans
+Episode 8: Asad Raza and Moriah Evans

 Extended thoughts around the School

-Episode Five: Counter Encounters
+Episode 5: Counter Encounters